Can Dental Implants Last Forever?

 - Brushing twice daily.
 Use non-abrasive toothpaste and a soft toothbrush.
-Stay away from baking soda toothpastes and smoker’s toothpastes as these can scrape and weaken your dental crowns.
+Stay away from baking soda toothpaste and smoker’s toothpaste as these can scrape and weaken your dental crowns.

 - Not skipping dental examinations.
 Visit your dentist for checkups twice a year.
 You’ll get a full cleaning and have your implants inspected.

 - Watching what you chew.
 Avoid sticky foods like sugary gum or very hard foods, which could dislodge a crown.
 For dental implants near the front of your mouth, be careful of your oral habits, such as biting your nails or chewing pens.
 This may cause your crown to chip, requiring replacement.